Xinan15/Random-Quote-Generator/README.md

 ## Random Quote Generator
-This app displays random famous quotes each time a button is clicked, or example:
+This app displays random famous quotes each time a button is clicked, for example:

 "The only thing we have to fear is fear itself." — Franklin Delano Roosevelt.